Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Approach

-\paragraph{\textbf{Calculation}} We have re-implemented the NCD metric for multisets based on the original paper.
-NCD takes as input the normalized feature matrix of an input set and measures its diversity score.
-NCD takes values in the range $[0,1]$.
+\paragraph{\textbf{Calculation}} We have re-implemented the NCD metric for multisets based on the original paper~\cite{feldt2016test}.
+NCD takes the normalized feature matrix of an input set and measures its diversity score.
+It takes values in the range $[0,1]$.
 The more diverse the input set, the larger the NCD score.
-However, one of the limitations of such metric is its high computational cost, such that its application on large input sets becomes prohibitive~\cite{cohen2014normalized,feldt2016test}.
-Also, NCD is highly sensitive to the used compression tool~\cite{feldt2016test}.
-Different compression tools determine various performance aspects of NCD, such as computation time, used memory, and compression distance.
-Following the recommendations of existing NCD-related papers~\cite{feldt2016test,cohen2014normalized,borbely2016normalized}, we have tried different compression tools like \textit{Lzm}, \textit{Bzip2}, and \textit{Zlip}.
-We tested their efficiency in terms of computational cost and correctness in generating the diversity scores.
-We evaluated the correctness of the diversity scores by controlling the actual diversity of input sets in terms of features and comparing the corresponding NCD scores.
-More precisely, we compared the NCD score of input sets having similar images with other sets having different images.
-The NCD score is expected to increase when the input set is more diverse in terms of features.
-Finally, the best results were obtained with \textit{Bzip2} which was used in our experiments.
+However, one limitation of this metric is its high computational cost, such that its application on large input sets becomes prohibitive~\cite{cohen2014normalized,feldt2016test}.
+NCD is highly sensitive to the used compression tool~\cite{feldt2016test}.
+Different compression tools determine various performance aspects of NCD, such as computation time, used memory and compression distance.
+Following the recommendations of existing papers on NCD ~\cite{feldt2016test,cohen2014normalized,borbely2016normalized}, we tried different compression tools like \textit{Lzm}, \textit{Bzip2} and \textit{Zlip}.
+We tested their efficiency in computational cost and correctness in generating diversity scores.
+We evaluated the correctness of the diversity scores by controlling the actual diversity of input sets in terms of features and compared the corresponding NCD scores.
+We compared the NCD score of input sets with similar images to other sets with different images.
+The NCD score was expected to increase when the input set was more diverse in terms of features.
+The best results were obtained with \textit{Bzip2}, which we used in our experiments.